ROBERT SIEGEL, Host:

 WELNA: At least half a dozen other nominees for senior economic policy positions have been stalled for weeks and sometimes months in the Senate.
 Majority Leader Harry Reid, last week, accused Republicans of bottling up those nominations in a bid to limit President Obama to a single term in office.

-Senator HARRY REID (Democrat, Nevada): Even someone that won a Nobel Prize for economics wasn't good enough to be on the Board of Governors of the Federal Reserve System, according to the Republicans.
+HARRY REID: Even someone that won a Nobel Prize for economics wasn't good enough to be on the Board of Governors of the Federal Reserve System, according to the Republicans.

-Senator RICHARD SHELBY (Republican, Alabama): A lot of people had a lot of questions, not just me about his - although he's a smart man, he's a Nobel Prize winner, look what he was in - look behind - in the weeds - he supported all the printing of money, borrowing money, stimulus stuff.
+RICHARD SHELBY: A lot of people had a lot of questions, not just me about his - although he's a smart man, he's a Nobel Prize winner, look what he was in - look behind - in the weeds - he supported all the printing of money, borrowing money, stimulus stuff.
 He would just be ratifying what the whole Obama administration's doing through the Fed.

-Professor MICHAEL BARR (Law, University of Michigan): Peter Diamond is squarely in the mainstream of academic thought in this area, and I think he would have been an exceptionally strong Federal Reserve member, helping the Fed to guide monetary policies.
+MICHAEL BARR: Peter Diamond is squarely in the mainstream of academic thought in this area, and I think he would have been an exceptionally strong Federal Reserve member, helping the Fed to guide monetary policies.

 WELNA: Meanwhile, pressure is growing from outside groups for President Obama to appoint Harvard law professor Elizabeth Warren as head of the new Consumer Financial Protection Bureau.
 To which Senator Shelby says...